peterdonnellb/Oba-Rise-of-Kingdoms/README.md

 ### Wonders

 Four great wonders can be built, each providing a powerful empire‑wide bonus.
-Building a wonder requires a city project; once complete, a wonder icon appears on a nearby tile.
+Building a wonder requires a city project; once complete, a wonder icon appears on a nearby tile and replaces the tile's background image.

 | Wonder                     | Cost (prod) | Requirement | Bonus                                  |
 |----------------------------|-------------|-------------|----------------------------------------|